MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kesetimportancedpc.md

 Place the DPC at the end of the DPC queue, and begin processing the queue immediately.
 MediumHighImportance is available only on Windows Vista and later versions of Windows.

-##### - Importance.HighImportance
+##### - Importance.MediumImportance

-Place the DPC at the beginning of the DPC queue, and begin processing the queue immediately.
+Place the DPC at the end of the DPC queue.
+If the DPC is assigned to the current processor's DPC queue, begin processing the queue immediately. <b>MediumImportance</b> is the default value for <i>Importance</i>.

 ## -returns